 If you’re traveling within the United States, you don’t need to worry too much beyond carrying the usual documentation (driver’s license, ID cards).
 However, if you’re leaving the country to travel abroad, be it China or Canada, you’re going to want to make sure you’ve got the proper documents in order.

 First and foremost, if you don’t have a U.S. passport, you better get one.
-They cost $135 ($110 to renew) and are good for 10 years.
-Processing times vary but you should give yourself at least two months beforehand to make sure you get a new passport.
-However, if you’ve left it too long, you can pay a $60 expediting fee (plus overnight shipping) and you’ll get it within three weeks.
+They cost $135 ($110 to renew) and they're good for 10 years.
+Processing times vary, but you should give yourself at least two months beforehand to make sure you get a new passport.
+However, if you’ve left it too long, you can pay a $60 expediting fee (plus overnight shipping) to get it within three weeks.

 If your passport is going to expire within a few months, you might want to go ahead and get that renewal beforehand.
 Many countries require that your passport be valid for at least three months after your return to America.

 If you’re traveling in North America or most of Europe, your passport will be good.
-However, double-check what every country’s documentation requirements are as they might ask for more.
-For example, the Czech Republic and Poland require visitors to have proof of medical insurance (though it’s unlikely they will actually check this).
+However, double-check what every country’s documentation requirements are because they might ask for more.
+For example, the Czech Republic and Poland require visitors to have proof of medical insurance (though it’s unlikely they'll actually check this).